wightsci/OneNoteUtilitiesGraph/docs/New-ONPage.md

 links                : @{oneNoteClientUrl=; oneNoteWebUrl=}
 ```

-This example show the creation of an XHTML page using New-ONPageXML that is then passed to New-ONPage for creation in the Graph service.
+This example shows the creation of an XHTML page using New-ONPageXML that is then passed to New-ONPage for creation in the Graph service.

 ## PARAMETERS